juliushaertl/nextcloud-docker-dev/docs/basics/nc-history.md

 ## Clone with the blobs filtered out

 There is also one more option to the script, namely `--clone-no-blobs`.
-This works only with a sufficient recent version of git.
+This works only with a sufficiently recent version of git.
 Instead of a shallow clone (where the history is truncated), a partial clone created by this parameter has the complete history attached.
 In that sense, you can navigate the complete history as you like.
 You would do the following to create such a partial clone: